-Increase your fiber intake.
-Eating plenty of fresh fruits and vegetables and whole grain breads and cereals is the best way to increase the amount of fiber you eat.
-Add 2 to 4 tablespoons of unprocessed wheat bran to foods and drink plenty of liquids (liquids help bran to be effective).
-Try bran sprinkled over hot or cold cereal, casseroles, or mixed with applesauce, pancake batter, pudding, muffin batter, milk shakes, or cookie dough.
-Your doctor may also recommend that you take a fiber supplement such as Metamucil.
+Get more fiber.
+The best way is to eat plenty of fresh fruits and vegetables and whole-grain breads and cereals.
+Add 2 to 4 tablespoons of unprocessed wheat bran to hot or cold cereal or casseroles, or mix it with applesauce, pancake batter, pudding, muffin batter, milkshakes, or cookie dough.
+Be sure to drink plenty of liquids, which help the bran work inside you.
+Your doctor may also recommend that you take a fiber supplement.

-Try to maintain regularity.
-Establish a regular time for emptying the bowels.
-Plan trips to the bathroom immediately after meals since eating is a natural stimulus for having a bowl movement.
-Try to wait no more than two to three days between bowel movements.
+Stick to a schedule.
+Set a regular time when you’ll go to the bathroom.
+Try going right after meals since eating is a natural way to prompt a bowel movement.
+Try to wait no more than 2 to 3 days between bowel movements.

-Drink 8 or more cups of liquids per day.
-Add 1 to 2 cups of liquids to the daily 8 cups for every episode of loose, watery stool you have to replace losses.
-Try water, lemonade or fruit-flavored drinks, fruit or vegetable juice, broth, milk, or cream soup.
+Drink more liquids to make up for what your body is losing.
+Try water, lemonade or fruit-flavored drinks, fruit or vegetable juice, broth, milk, or soup.

-Talk with your doctor or dietitian about increasing or decreasing the amount of fiber you eat.
+Talk with your doctor or dietitian about how much fiber you should eat.

-Eat soft foods that contain large amounts of liquid, such as sherbet, yogurt, and pudding.
+Eat soft foods that have a lot of liquid, such as sherbet, yogurt, and pudding.

-Don't take over-the-counter (nonprescription) drugs for diarrhea without talking to your doctor.
+Don't take over-the-counter drugs for diarrhea without talking to your doctor.